yehwankim23/github-profile-languages/README.md

 # GitHub Profile Languages

-API that generates GitHub-themed SVGs that show the percentage of a language in public repositories
+API that generates GitHub-themed SVGs that show the percentage of a language in a GitHub user's public repositories

 Inspired by [GitHub Readme Stats](https://github.com/anuraghazra/github-readme-stats) and [Shields.io](https://github.com/badges/shields)